Dominic Sandbrook: White Heat (2006)

+The Great British Dream Factory (2015)

+The Great British Dream Factory, The Strange History of our National Imagination covered a broad cultural history of Britain from the late 19th century through to the early 21st century.

+Who Dares Wins (2019)

 A fifth volume, Who Dares Wins, covering the period 1979–1982, was published in October 2019.
 Ewan Gibbs, a historian of de-industrialisation, while positive about certain aspects of the book, also had criticisms, writing that in his view Sandbrook wrongly "presents Thatcherism as the only feasible route" out of the UK's decline: "Sandbrook is firmly committed to a central Thatcherite myth: there is no alternative".
 Gibbs also challenged the book's over-reliance on newspapers of the time, writing that "replicating the hysteria of contemporary reporting, Sandbrook betrays the limitations of his sources".

 Other reviews were more positive.
 The political philosopher John Gray referred to the book as "a magnificent history" and "indispensable to anyone who wants to understand these pivotal years".
 For The Sunday Times the historian Piers Brendon said it was "a rich mixture of political narrative and social reportage ... scholarly, accessible, well written, witty and incisive."

-In 2011, before he had finished his book series about Britain, Sandbrook published Mad as Hell about American populism in the 1970s, discussing cultural influences such as disco, the Ford and Carter presidencies, Bruce Springsteen and the Dallas Cowboys.
-In The Wall Street Journal, Michael C. Moynihan identified several sentence fragments that had been closely paraphrased from sources, which he considered plagiarism.
-Moynihan later said he was surprised Sandbrook had not suffered serious career repercussions.
-Sandbrook rejected the allegations and maintained that he "footnoted his sources, and if popular history books sometimes sound familiar that is because there are only so many ways to say things".
+Children's non-fiction

+Sandbrook has written a series of children's non-fiction books on historical topics.